 - Faculty in the early stages of their career who seek to enter research fields on aging or AD and related neurodegenerative disorders. - Senior faculty who intend to shift their research emphasis in their pilot grant application towards aging or AD and related disorders.
-Investigators who have received extramural support (R21, R29, R01, P01, etc.) in the past should include a paragraph on how this work represents a new direction for their group.
+Investigators who have received extramural support (R21, R29, R01, P01, etc.) in the past should explain how this work represents a new direction for their group.